ajstiglitz/FinalProjectDATA440/README.md

 ---

 ### Description
-The purpose of this code is to create a Graphical User Interface (or GUI) that has the functionality of a dice roller, a player sheet, and a plot-creator.
+The purpose of this code is to create a Graphical User Interface (or GUI) using Python's PyQt5 library that has the functionality of a dice roller, a player sheet, and a plot-creator.

 The dice availble to roll include a four-sided die, six-sided die, an eight-sided die, a ten-sided die, a twelve-sided die, and a twenty-sided die.